-GLESEC uses its MSS-APS, MSS-EPS, MSS-SIEM, MSS-EIR and MSS-UTM to determine threat intelligence activity.
+GLESEC uses its MSS-APS, MSS-EPS, MSS-SIEM, MSS-EDR and MSS-UTM to determine threat intelligence activity.

-The Threats as reported by the MSS-APS, MSS-EPS, MSS-SIEM, MSS-EIR, and MSS-UTM for this month are Scanning, Access and Behavioral-DoS.
+The Threats as reported by the MSS-APS, MSS-EPS, MSS-SIEM, MSS-EDR, and MSS-UTM for this month are Scanning, Access and Behavioral-DoS.
 All these threats were identified and dropped.

-For the month we observed an increase in the activity of attacks from the previous month of approximately 20.5% and a soar in the critical attacks of the previous month of approximately 59.4%.
+For the month we observed an decrease in the activity of attacks from the previous month of approximately 2% and decrease in the critical attacks of the previous month of approximately 11%.

-Most attacks are more than an hour and less than a minute and are directed to several ports, these attacks are usually reconnaissance scans.
-In the range of more than hour, most of the attacks are reconnaissance (11,734 anti-scanning), followed by 150 anomalies and only 4 access attempts.
-The low amount of access attempt indicate that these were not persistent attacks.
+Most attacks are more than an hour and ten to thirty minutes long; they were directed to several ports, these attacks are usually reconnaissance scans.
+In the range of more than hour, most of the attacks are reconnaissance (anti-scanning), followed by access attempts and anomalies.

-The ports that receive the most activity are 1433, 23 and 445.
-Ports 1433 and 445 are targets for scanners, these ports correspond to SQL Server and Windows SMB
+The ports that receive the most activity are 445, 81 and 23.
+Ports 81 and 445 are targets for scanners, these ports correspond to alternate HTTP and Windows SMB Protocol, respectively.

-Protocol, respectively.
 SMB is a protocol used by Windows to allow access to other computers part of a local network in Windows environments, however many worms and vulnerabilities target this specific port, and Microsoft recommended to close this port to internet connections.
-Port 23 is assigned to telnet service, telnet is a protocol used to access a remote host, the communication between the peers in this protocol is sent in plain text, for this reason this protocol is deprecated and SSH is used instead.
+Port 23 is usually assigned to telnet service, telnet is a protocol used to access a remote host, the communication between the peers in this protocol is sent in plain text, for this reason this protocol is deprecated and SSH should be used instead.
 Any existing system in your organization that uses telnet should be configured to use SSH instead to reduce the risk of attacks targeting this protocol and filtering all the connections except for the authorized ones.

 Most attacks seem to be reconnaissance (scanning).
-Approximately 87.8% of the attacks this month came from a scan that can be considered reconnaissance and is used by attackers to find open points in the network.
-Another of the categories that present attacks are Access with 8.4% and Behavioral-DoS with 3.00%.
+Approximately 91.0% of the attacks this month came from a scan that can be considered reconnaissance and is used by attackers to find open points in the network.
+Another of the categories that present attacks are Access with 6.4% and Behavioral-DoS with 2.0%.

-The attacks are, for the most part, the Russian Federation (51.69%), the United States (13.9%) and Bulgaria (8.6%) as the three main sources.
+The attacks are, for the most part, the Ukraine (37.66%), Russian Federation (21.25%) and United States (12.88%) as the three main sources.
 Among others, we could recognize TCP Scans and Ping Sweeps that belong to the Anti-Scanning category; and the TCP-SYN network floods that belong to the Behavioral-DoS category.

-Based on the information gathered from the security countermeasures during these period 66,784,911 attacks on Inspira Health Network; 2,233,943 of which were considered critical were all stopped by the GLESEC managed security countermeasures.
+Based on the information gathered from the security countermeasures during these period 75,220,434 attacks on Inspira Health Network; 1,689,191 of which were considered critical were all stopped by the GLESEC managed security countermeasures.

-Inspira Health Network receives an average of 42,125,961 total attacks and 2,363,098 critical attacks on a monthly basis.
-This equates to an average of 1,433,604 total daily attacks and 80,420 critical daily attacks.
+Inspira Health Network receives an average of 47,698,947 total attacks and 1,694,226 critical attacks on a monthly basis.
+This equates to an average of 2,054,897 total daily attacks and 72,986 critical daily attacks.